Kalunge/Java-algorithms/src/notes.md

 - for a validation algorithm we return true or false
 - Binary search -> with sorted assumption O(log(n)) time
 - find even in two arrays -> remove duplicates
+- enque, deque and peek operations in a queue. -> FIFO